 WSU Kittitas County 4-H Youth Development

 June 17, 2020

-Please follow the link above for more details about Yakima County 4-H’s response to COVID-19 public health measures and links to resources about doing 4-H activities from home–fun projects, virtual events, and more!
-Quick Update: Currently, all 4-H activities will take place virtually or via another method of distance-education.
+Please follow the link above for more details about Kittitas County 4-H’s response to COVID-19 public health measures and links to resources about doing 4-H activities from home–fun projects, virtual events, and more!
+Quick Update: Currently, all 4-H activities are taking place virtually or via another method of distance-education.
 However, soon clubs and groups may elect to resume in-person activities with small groups.
 More information is available HERE.

 For local information & Prevention Strategies: